New England Travel: Mohawk Trail State Forest – Savoy Mountain State Forest

 Eventually, we reached this sweet reward – a log bench by the shores of South Pond.
 Had we had our swimming costumes, a dip would have been in the cards.

-As things were, we simply enjoyed a well-deserved rest on the bench before making it back to our cabin and a well-deserved cup of tea.
+As things were, we simply enjoyed a well-deserved rest on the bench before making it back to our log cabin in Savoy Mountain Forest and a well-deserved cup of tea.

 - 5 miles

 - Boggy in places